404-UNKNOW/freelancer-portfolio/README.md

 This project includes several security measures:

-1. **Environment Variables**: Sensitive information like email addresses are stored in environment variables rather than being hardcoded.
+1. **Environment Variables**: Sensitive information like email addresses are stored in environment variables that are only accessible on the server side.

+2. **API Routes**: Contact form submissions are processed through a server-side API route, keeping your email address hidden from client-side code.

-2. **Honeypot Trap**: The contact form includes a hidden honeypot field to detect and prevent spam submissions from bots.
+3. **Honeypot Trap**: The contact form includes a hidden honeypot field to detect and prevent spam submissions from bots.

-3. **Form Validation**: Input validation is performed on both client and server sides.
+4. **Form Validation**: Input validation is performed on both client and server sides.

-4. **gitignore**: Sensitive files like `.env.local` are included in `.gitignore` to prevent accidentally committing them.
+5. **gitignore**: Sensitive files like `.env.local` are included in `.gitignore` to prevent accidentally committing them.

-5. **Security Headers**: When deployed on Vercel, the application uses security headers to protect against common vulnerabilities.
+6. **Security Headers**: When deployed on Vercel, the application uses security headers to protect against common vulnerabilities.

 ### Important Setup for Deployment